 Learn about the cost of attendance at NNU using this link.

 Does NNU offer special programs for non-traditional, adult and/or working students?

-Yes, NNU offers several online and/or evening programs for adult students over the age of 23.
-Programs are currently available in business administration, accounting, education, Christian ministries, and applied studies.
+Yes, NNU offers several online and/or evening programs for adult students.
 These programs have separate application processes and pricing scales from the traditional undergraduate programs.
 Please see the individual program websites or call 1-877-NNU-4YOU and ask about our non-traditional programs.